 Safety and security

 A series of demonstrations has taken place since October 2016 in northern Morocco, mainly around the town of Al Hoceima.
 There have also been a number of smaller scale protests in other cities.
 These have remained peaceful to date.
-As of 7 June 2017, the demonstrations around Al Hoceima are occurring on an almost daily basis.
-More demonstrations are planned and a heavy security presence remains in place.
+Demonstrations around Al Hoceima occur almost daily.
+More demonstrations are planned, and a heavy security presence remains in place.

 You should follow local and international developments in the media and take sensible security precautions.
 Avoid political gatherings and demonstrations.
 Always observe instructions given by the local security authorities.